Articles

 Now, if you list the topics in the Kafka server again, it will not output anything because you have deleted the only topic (MyTopic) from the server.

-Here are a few real-world applications of Apache Kafka:
+Here are some real-world applications of Apache Kafka:

-• Real-Time Analytics: Kafka can be used to stream data for real-time analytics.
+• Real-time analytics: Kafka is used to stream data for real-time analytics.
 By processing and analyzing data, companies can make quicker and more informed decisions.

 Conclusion

-Apache Kafka is a powerful platform that is used by organizations worldwide for real-time data processing and analytics.
-Kafka can also be potentially used in cloud environments, such as with Confluent Cloud or Kubernetes for performing tasks like data ingestion, data replication, data integration, and more.
+Apache Kafka is a powerful platform used by organizations worldwide for real-time data processing and analytics.
+Kafka can also be potentially used in cloud environments, such as with Confluent Cloud or Kubernetes, for performing tasks like data ingestion, data replication, data integration, and more.
 By mastering Apache Kafka, you can take your data processing abilities to the next level.

 If you want to learn more about data analysis in Python, check out the Analyze Data with Python course on Codecademy.